Construction of non-CSS quantum codes using measurements on cluster states: Evolution of stabilizers

 \section{Evolution of stabilizers}

-Consider the cluster state shown in Fig. \ref{fig:1}.
-As a result of this graphical structure, the cluster state can be written as \cite{raussendorf2003measurement} :
+Consider the cluster state shown in Fig. \ref{fig:1}, as a result of this graphical structure, the cluster state can be written as \cite{raussendorf2003measurement} :

 where $\mathrm{CZ}_{ij}$ is the entangling gate applied between every pair of nodes connected by an edge $(i,j)\in E$.
 Here the nodes correspond to qubits prepared in $\ket{+}$ state.
 In this paper, we use nodes and qubits interchangeably.
-An important feature of cluster states of $n$ qubits is that they have stabilizers of the form: The unique nature of these stabilizers being not purely $X$ or $Z$ type has motivated us to construct non-CSS codes using the cluster states.
-Before going to non-CSS code construction, we first study how the stabilizers evolve in response to a set of measurements on the cluster.
+An important feature of cluster states of $n$ qubits is that they have stabilizers of the form \cite{raussendorf2003measurement}: The unique nature of these stabilizers being not purely $X$ or $Z$ type has motivated us to construct non-CSS codes using the cluster states.

-We consider an initial generator set of stabilizers $\mathcal{S}^{(i)}$ associated with an $n$ qubit cluster state.
-After performing $X$ and $Z$ measurement on qubits of different types of clusters we observe the final set of stabilizers $\mathcal{S}^{(m)}$ contains only those stabilizers that commute with the measurement observables.
-Anti-commuting stabilizers are substituted with another stabilizer if they are two or more of them in the set.
-The replacement stabilizer is created by multiplying any two anti-commuting stabilizers from the set.
-Stabilizers having operator with same qubit index as measurement observables results in a phase factor $(-1)^s$ on the stabilizer based on the measurement outcome.
-We note that $s=0$ when measurement outcome is $+1$ and $s=1$ when measurement outcome is $-1$.
-This phase factor is helpful in adapting post-measurement operations on unmeasured qubits.
+Before going to non-CSS code construction, we first observe how the stabilizers evolve in response to a set of measurements on the cluster.
+After performing $X$ or $Z$ measurement on qubits of different types of clusters, we notice the final set of stabilizers contains only those stabilizers that commute with the measurement observables.
+Stabilizers having operator with same qubit index as measurement observables results in a phase factor $(-1)^s$ on the stabilizer where $s$ is the parameter mapped to measurement outcomes.
+The mapping of $s$ is such that $s=0$ when measurement outcome is $+1$ and $s=1$ when measurement outcome is $-1$.
+This phase factor is helpful in adapting to the post-measurement operations on unmeasured qubits.
 These observations lead us to the Algorithm \ref{alg:Algorith1} that gives the evolution of stabilizers upon measurement of qubits in the cluster.